Ex-Arizona assistant coach pleads guilty to bribery charge

 Richardson was accused of accepting $20,000 in bribes and using that money to entice a recruit to attend Arizona.

+Richardson had been scheduled to go on trial with former Oklahoma State assistant Lamont Evans in April.
+Evans has pleaded not guilty.

+Former Auburn assistant coach Chuck Person and another man are scheduled to go on trial June 17.

-Former University of Southern California assistant basketball coach Tony Bland pleaded guilty earlier this month to accepting $4,100 in cash to steer USC players to certain financial advisers and business managers.
+Earlier this month, former University of Southern California assistant basketball coach Tony Bland pleaded guilty to accepting $4,100 in cash to steer USC players to certain financial advisers and business managers.